Commonwealth Consolidated Acts

 (c) the charge has not been finally dealt with by a court or otherwise disposed of.

-(4) Subsections (1) and (2) do not apply to the production of a document or other thing, or the answer to a question, if:
+(4) Subsections (1), (1A) and (2) do not apply to the production of a document or other thing, the answer to a question or the giving of information or a statement if:

-(a) the production or answer might tend to make the person liable to a penalty; and
+(a) the production, answer, information or statement might tend to make the person liable to a penalty; and

 (b) proceedings in respect of the penalty have commenced; and